 Communications

-Click here to read the 2022 FOOD Application Guidelines before accessing the 2022 FOOD application.
-The guidelines explain the application fee and give advice on submitting physical samples of art, food and beverages.
+Click here to read the 2026 ART Application Guidelines or 2026 FOOD Application Guidelines before accessing either application.
+The guidelines explain the application process and give advice on submitting physical samples of art, food and beverages.

-Artists and food artisans can learn more about Indiana Artisan and the application process in an optional Zoom conversation and Q&A. A similar session will be held from 1:00-2:00 April 11.
-Request the Zoom link at Rosalyn@IndianaArtisan.org
+Artists and food artisans can learn more about Indiana Artisan and the application process in one of the optional Zoom conversations and Q&A .
+Please sign up for the Zoom sessions below.

-Apply by March 15, 2022, to receive a complimentary Marketplace ticket.
+Apply by March 1, 2026, to receive one complimentary Marketplace ticket.

 Indiana Artisan Gifts & Gallery